drelor-online/tildethine-reddit-tipbot/README.md

-This will allow the bot to look for !mayo commands and respond to posts in that subreddit.
+This will allow the bot to look for !tildethine commands and respond to posts in that subreddit.